 I’ve been computerizing different patterns I learned in my geometry class this spring, but this design is the first original work I can put my name on.
 I wanted to illustrate how the complex triangles in the lowest triangle is derived from the “flower of life” in the top triangle.

 In the top left, I’ve highlighted the triangles that are inscribed by circles — In the top right I’ve highlighted the triangles between the circles’ midpoints.
 On the lower left and right, You can see the smaller triangles are rotated 30 degrees from the larger.
 The bottom triangle is the intersection of both of these patterns.
 In the video below you can see the Inkscape operations to intersection and arrange these divisions.

 The SuperHex tessellates into a visually dense wallpaper.
 I’m excited to see what it looks like as a fabric so I’ve uploaded it to spoonflower.com.
 Once I receive the sample I’ll be able to put it up fro sale, first of many designs I hope!

 I always wanted to make a globe.
 This is the “AirOcean World Map”, a design by Buckminster Fuller and cartographer Shoji Sadao, which aims to depict earth as “one island in one ocean”, and distributes geographic distortion so no country appears to be much larger than it really is.
-It can also be folded into an approximate sphere, which I like.

 As time goes by, I find myself interacting more often with giant numbers encoded in hexadecimal strings that are hard to tell apart.
 There are git commit hashes, API keys, magnet links, public private key pairs, transaction IDs, and with IPv6 even IP addresses are 64bit hexadecimal strings.